Suzanna-Linn/slua/docs/moving-operators.md

 - In LSL: <code class="language-lsl">if (change & (CHANGED_OWNER | CHANGED_INVENTORY )) {</code>
 - In SLua: <code class="language-slua">if bit32.band(change, bit32.bor(CHANGED_OWNER, CHANGED_INVENTORY)) ~= 0 then</code>

-Or better with bit32.btest() that does a bitwise and, returning true if the resulting value is not 0, or false if it is 0.
+Or better with bit32.btest() that does a bitwise-and, returning true if the resulting value is not 0, or false if it is 0.
 - In SLua: <code class="language-slua">if bit32.btest(change, bit32.bor(CHANGED_OWNER, CHANGED_INVENTORY)) then</code>

 Another example, checking for -1: